 Embrace Floral Patterns

 Floral patterns are another hallmark of the cottagecore style.
 You can add these details with wallpaper, fabric, or even accessories like rugs and throw pillows.
 There are lots of vintage shops and antique stores that will have floral patterns you can use to decorate your home.
+See more of the quality yarns that you can use should you want to make your own decor such as rugs.

 Prioritize Comfort Over Everything